-There are around 11,000 different trouble codes in the most recent OBD-II index.
-So what makes the P0141 code stand out from the rest?
-This article will cover the details, causes, and symptoms of this code.
+There are around 11,000 different trouble codes in the OBD-II index, code P0141 being just one of them.
+This article will cover the details, causes, and symptoms of code P0141, so you could understand the issue better and come up with the proper fix.

 What Does the Code P0141 Mean?

 Oxygen sensors keep track of the oxygen levels in the air that’s entering and leaving the catalytic converter.
-These sensors send that data back to the car’s computer, which is often referred to as the powertrain control module (PCM).
+These sensors send that data back to the car’s computer or PCM.

 The PCM uses data from the upstream O2 sensor (the one before the converter) to fine-tune the engine’s air-fuel mixture.
 Meanwhile, the PCM uses data from the downstream O2 sensor (the one after the converter) to determine converter efficiency.

-The powertrain control module regularly tests the heater circuits to make sure that the oxygen sensors switch on at the right time.
-When the computer uncovers a problem in the heater circuit for the engine bank 1’s oxygen sensor, it switches on the Check Engine Light and logs the P0141 code.
+The PCM regularly tests the heater circuits for integrity.
+When it detects a problem in the heater circuit for the engine bank 1’s downstream oxygen sensor, it switches on the check engine light and logs the P0141 code.

 What are the Possible Causes of the P0141 Code?